andreassolberg/documents/openidconnect/draft-solberg-openidconnect-clientregistration.md

 * `action` - The value MUST be `associate` - REQUIRED
 * `client_id` - The requested client_id of the  - REQUIRED
-* `alg` - Select one of the supported algorithm for signing messages, selected from the `crypto/supported_algs` list in the provider metadata.
+* `alg` - Select one of the supported algorithm for signing messages, selected from the `crypto/supported_algs` list in the provider metadata. - REQUIRED

 Depending on the `alg` parameter value, additional parameters may be provided.